- Allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.

-A privately funded aerospace manufacturer and sub-orbital spaceflight services company hosts its rapid-evolving applications in AWS.
-For their deployment process, they are using CloudFormation templates which are regularly updated to map the latest AMI IDs for its Amazon EC2 instances clusters.
-It takes a lot of time to execute this on a regular basis which is why you were instructed to automate this process.
+A privately funded aerospace and sub-orbital spaceflight services company hosts its rapidly evolving applications in AWS.
+For its deployment process, the company is using CloudFormation templates which are regularly updated to map the latest AMI IDs for its Amazon EC2 instances clusters.
+It takes a lot of time to execute this on a regular basis which is why the solutions architect has been instructed to automate this process.

-In this scenario, which of the following options is the most suitable solution that can satisfy the requirement?
+Which of the following options is the most suitable solution that can satisfy the above requirements?

 - Configure your Systems Manager State Manager to store the latest AMI IDs and integrate them with your CloudFormation template.
 Call the update-stack API in CloudFormation whenever you decide to update the EC2 instances in your CloudFormation template.

 - Use a combination of AWS Service Catalog with AWS Config to automatically fetch the latest AMI and use it for succeeding deployments.